vpayno/exercism-workspace/go/census/census-doc.md

 import "census"
 ```

-Package census simulates a system used to collect census data\.
+Package census simulates a system used to collect census data.

 ## Index